 - Add airtime directly from your phone

-And if you're interested in international plans, TracFone has them too.
+And if you're interested in international calling and texting plans, TracFone has them too.

 Related: You can compare TracFone's BYOP plans to the competition here.